Building TRUST and HOPE on the foundation of FAITH

 …But do you trust me?
 Such a question pierces right down to the heart of any matter, for true trust is sacred.
 Any relationship - be it family, friends, business or otherwise - will thrive when trust is intact.
 With trust, growth, change and the conquering of obstacles are all not only possible but probable.
 With trust there is security.
 When trust is broken – and it can be broken in an instant with a single word or action – any relationship is headed for shipwreck upon the rocks of disappointment and despair.
 Rebuilding after such a shipwreck is a long and difficult process.
 So, how can we learn to trust the right things in a deep and secure fashion?

 "Trust" according to Merriam Webster Online Dictionary means, "assured reliance on the character, ability, strength, or truth of someone or something."
-Think about it – trust is not just relying on someone or something; it is assured reliance, a reliance that is deep and convicted, a reliance that has no doubts.
+Think about it – it's not just relying on someone or something; it is assured reliance, a reliance that is deep and convicted, a reliance with no doubts.
 God through Jesus is unequivocally trustworthy - unequivocally worthy of our assured reliance - and to learn to have this kind of trust in Him will absolutely change your life...so how do we learn it?

-The Old and New Testaments have different shades of meaning for trust.
-In the Old Testament, trust is described in a very physical way, as its meaning is to flee for protection or to hide for refuge.
+The Old and New Testaments have different shades of meaning for the word.
+In the Old Testament, it's described in a very physical way, as its meaning is to flee for protection or to hide for refuge.
 So, when you have serious issues in life that cause stress or cause you to need to find safety and security, you go to the person or place you believe will absolutely cover and protect you from danger – you go to the person or place you implicitly trust.

 Persuasion is trust as well, for when we are persuaded of something, when we are shown the proof and clarity of something to the point of our adopting it as a basis for our life, we have then put trust into play.
 To be persuaded is to trust.